Privacy Policy

 Health information

-Health information and contact details of persons who have agreed to be interviewed for their user profile or who have provided us with their user profile via the Restaurant Ring website, by telephone or email without being asked or requested to do so.
+Health and contact information of people who have volunteered to be interviewed for their user stories, or who have given us their user experience, solicited or unsolicited, via Ravintorenkaan's website, by phone or by email.

-Information on products and services, including subscriptions and customer communications
+Information on products and services, their orders and customer communications

-Information on processed orders, delivery time of orders, as well as information related to contracts, invoicing, customer communication and complaints.
+Information on processed orders, order delivery times, and information relating to contracts, invoicing, customer communications and complaints.

-Information relating to marketing (including direct marketing) and events, and the data subject's consents and prohibitions.
+Information relating to marketing (including direct marketing) and events, as well as consents and prohibitions given by the data subject

-Contact information for marketing purposes, as well as information collected in connection with events and occasions.
-Consents and prohibitions on direct marketing.
+Contact information for marketing purposes, and information collected in connection with events and occasions.
+Consents and prohibitions regarding direct marketing.

-Information about the use of websites and other electronic services
+Information on the use of websites and other electronic services

-IP address, electronic communication identification data, search and browsing data, browser and operating system data and registration data
+IP address, electronic communication identification data, search and browsing data, browser and operating system information and registration information

-We collect personal data directly from the data subject, for example, in the course of a transaction, or when the data subject purchases or orders our products or services, either on their own behalf or on behalf of an organisation they represent, or in connection with registration, when the data subject visits our website or other electronic services, subscribes to our newsletter, responds to a survey or customer satisfaction survey, or otherwise communicates with us.
-The information recorded in the register may also be obtained from the customer by telephone or e-mail.
+We collect personal data directly from the data subject, for example in connection with transactions, or when the data subject purchases or orders our products or services either themselves or on behalf of the organization they represent, or in connection with registration, when the data subject visits our website or other electronic services, subscribes to our newsletter, responds to a survey or customer satisfaction survey, or otherwise contacts us.
+The information stored in the register can also be obtained from the customer by telephone or e-mail.

 We receive information about payments made for our services from our payment service providers (including Stripe and Verifone).